These three tutorials are designed for use in Rationale – accessible too from links in Rationale in the ribbon of the Editor. Preview them here:

 My experiences in the classroom have taught me that this diagrammatic approach is also a great starting point for writing all types of scientific text.
 It is the most practical way to outline that I have come across.
 Outlining is often promoted as a writing tool because it forces the writer to focus first on organising ideas, before moving onto packaging them.’

 Free online resources:

-The site Critical Thinking on the Web: an overview of all kind of Critical Thinking Resources.
+The site Critical Thinking on the Web: an overview of all kind of Critical Thinking Resources (no longer updated).